Jitterbit delivers powerful integration tools and services through a multi-tenant cloud integration platform called Jitterbit Harmony.

 Customers do not have any direct access to this repository.
 The various Jitterbit Harmony platform components, such as the Studio and Cloud Agents, use APIs to access the repository.
 Once authenticated and access control is validated, all communication with the repository is done through various API layers.
 In addition to controlling edge API access via HTTPS and server-side sessions, APIs must validate user access control through environment-based and Role-Based Access Control (RBAC) lists.
-These lists ensure that users can only view, act upon, and change the system based on the permissions granted by their organization’s administrator.
+These lists ensure that users can only view, act upon, and change the system based on the permissions granted by an organization administrator (user with Admin permission).
 In addition, audit trail granularity is configurable per customer.

 The Jitterbit Harmony rotating activity database stores runtime status information as well as logs of running operations of all Jitterbit users.